gofiber/recipes/csrf-with-session/README.md

 ## Token Lyfecycle

 The CSRF token is generated when the user visits any page on the site.
-The token is stored in the session and is valid for until it expires, of the users scope changes (e.g. they log in, or log out).
+The token is stored in the session and is valid for until it expires, or the authorization scope changes (e.g. the user logs in, or logs out).

 It is important that CSRF tokens do not presist beyond the scope of the user's session, that a new session is created when the user logs in, and that the session is destroyed when the user logs out.